brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Background

-Aconcagua is a peak in the Cordillera Principal of the Andes in Argentina.
-It is the highest point outside of Asia and the second tallest of the [Seven Summits](sevensummits/).
-Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park that's 15km from the Chilean border.
+Aconcagua is a peak in the Cordillera Principal of the Andes.
+It's entirely in Argentina, but just 15km from the Chilean border.
+It's the highest point outside of Asia and the second tallest of the [Seven Summits](sevensummits/).
+Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park.
 The name comes from the Quechua word *Akunkawa*, meaning *Stone Sentinel*.

 A frozen mummy discovered at 5,300m suggests the mountain held spiritual significance for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
 The first recorded ascent was in 1897 by Matthias Zurbriggen.
 Today, the peak is a magnet for those seeking to test themselves against extreme altitude.